There's much to see here.

 the health state of the actuators before, during, and after flights.

 Another safety feature is the ability to manually or automatically disconnect from the main computers and go to Direct Law control.
 This is needed for Flight Testing and Emergency operation if any of the computers were to fail.
 Another feature is a small joystick with a twist control knob on top.
 This is always on Direct Law and controls all Roll actuators, all surfaces acting for Pitch, and twist motion for all Yaw controls.
-This joystick is easily detachable from the cockpit and has a cord that can reach all parts of the aircraft.
-Testing full range of motion, torque or load applied to the surface, inspect in and around for full function on every surface on the aircraft including the engine compartment.
-A switch can be selected to toggle from the aileron, elevator, and rudder to check flaps, throttle, and mixture.
+With a Bluetooth connection using your smart phone allows you to walk around the aircraft and operate any and all actuators for Testing full range of motion, torque or load applied to the surface, inspect in and around for full function on every surface on the aircraft including the engine compartment.

 The fully redundant actuators were developed for applications with highest